What every Freezers has:

 - Consistent temperature.

-Upright freezers are pricier than chest freezers, but they're also more convenient to use.
+Upright freezers are pricier than chest freezers, which we cover elsewhere in this report, but they're also more convenient to use.
 They give you better access to your food, and most don't require defrosting.
-Among upright freezers, we found the best reviews for the Energy Star-rated Frigidaire FFFH17F2QW(Est. $699).
-It's a fairly simple model without a lot of advanced bells and whistles, but it offers consistent, reliable freezing at a good price.
+Among upright freezers, we found the best reviews for the Energy Star-rated Frigidaire FFFH17F2QW (Est. $700).
+It's a fairly simple model without a lot of advanced bells and whistles, but it offers consistent, reliable freezing at a decent price.

 Best upright freezerFrigidaire FFFH17F2QWThe 16.6-cubic-foot Frigidaire FFFH17F2QW upright freezer does its job extremely well, drawing top scores for its temperature control and energy efficiency.
 Users are impressed by how tightly the door...
 Read More >$630 at HomeDepot

 At 16.6 cubic feet, this freezer offers plenty of storage space for most families.
 One user reports filling it with half a pig, a quarter of a cow and a 20-pound turkey, plus a bunch of veggies and fruit, with plenty of room still left.
-A larger version of this freezer -- the 20 cubic foot Frigidaire FFFH20F2QW (Est. $830) gets top ratings from a leading consumer research lab for temperature performance and energy efficiency.
+This freezer is the top overall pick from the experts at Reviewed.com, earning a perfect 10 score, and a larger version -- the 20 cubic foot Frigidaire FFFH20F2QW (Est. $800) gets Excellent ratings from ConsumerReports.org for temperature performance and energy efficiency.
 Users confirm that it freezes solidly and reliably, and that the door seals so well that you can't open it right away after you close it.

 The Frigidaire FFFH17F2QW's basic features include an easy-to-see power-on indicator at the bottom front and a lock with a pop-out key -- an important safety feature if you have small children in the house.
 Users also love the frost-free operation, interior LED lighting, adjustable shelving and in-door storage, although they miss having a pull-out bin in the bottom.

-The 15.7-cubic-foot Maytag MZF34X16DW (Est. $599) also draws excellent ratings for energy efficiency from the same consumer research lab, with very good ratings for its temperature performance and noise levels.
+The 15.7-cubic-foot Maytag MZF34X16DW (Est. $560) also draws Excellent ratings for energy efficiency from ConsumerReports.org, with Very Good ratings for its temperature performance and noise levels.
 Users like its adjustable shelving, in-door storage, interior LED lighting and fast-freeze setting.

-If you're in the market for a compact upright freezer, the 13.83-cubic-foot Frigidaire FFFU14F2QW (Est. $599) gets excellent ratings from experts and users alike.
-One expert consumer testing laboratory says the Frigidaire FFFU14F2QW does an excellent job of efficiently maintaining the set temperature, and there's enough space inside to stock at least half a cow and half a pig, or store a lot of frozen goods bought on sale.
+If you're in the market for a compact upright freezer, the 13.83-cubic-foot Frigidaire FFFU14F2QW (Est. $600) gets excellent ratings from experts and users alike.
+ConsumerReports.org both recommends it and names it a Best Buy, with Excellent ratings for temperature performance and energy efficiency.
+There's also enough space inside to stock at least half a cow and half a pig, or store a lot of frozen goods bought on sale.

 This freezer comes with the same basic features you'll find in our best-reviewed Frigidaire FFFH17F2QW: an easy-to-see power-on indicator at the front bottom, a lock that automatically ejects the key, adjustable shelving and an easy-to-operate exterior dial control.
 Users also like the bright LED lighting on the inside of the freezer and plenty of storage room in the door.